awsdocs/aws-tools-ado-vsts-user-guide/doc_source/getting-started.md

 **Create an IAM User and Download Its Credentials**

 Next, create an IAM user and download \(or copy\) its credentials\.
-To use the AWS Tools for VSTS, you must have a set of valid AWS credentials, which consist of an access key and a secret key\.
+To use the AWS Toolkit for Azure DevOps, you must have a set of valid AWS credentials, which consist of an access key and a secret key\.
 These keys are used to sign programmatic web service requests and enable AWS to verify that the request comes from an authorized source\.
 You can obtain a set of account credentials when you create your account\.
-However, we recommend that you do not use these credentials with AWS Tools for VSTS\.
+However, we recommend that you do not use these credentials with AWS Toolkit for Azure DevOps\.
 Instead, [create one or more IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_SettingUpUser.html), and use those credentials\.

 1. Open the [IAM console](https://console.aws.amazon.com/iam/home) \(you may need to sign in to AWS first\)\.